locally-io/android-engage-sdk/README.md

 ```

 ### Enabling Push Notifications
-- **Test**

 To enable **push notifications** to your device, you will need to provide your Firebase token as shown below.
 When successful, this function provides a response of `true`.
 Otherwise, the response is `false`.

 >       You may need to integrate *FirebaseCloudMessaging* to retrieve your FCM token